ApprenticeAI/frapy/docs/topics/settings.rst

         "frapy.contracts.default.ScrapesContract": 3,
     }

-A dict containing the Scrapy contracts enabled by default in Scrapy.
+A dict containing the Frapy contracts enabled by default in Frapy.
 You should never modify this setting in your project, modify :setting:`SPIDER_CONTRACTS` instead.
 For more info see :ref:`topics-contracts`.